"Good intentions never work, you need good mechanisms to make anything happen."

 A mechanism is made up of 4 parts:

 Process: even if this is just 4 steps, having a start, an end and a clear picture of what must happen and in what order is key.
-Without process there can be no improvement.
+Process mapping doesn't have to be painful (we use and recommend Lucidchart).
+Without process there can be no improvement, only chaos.

-Tool: whether it’s a whiteboard, a to-do list, a SharePoint site or a sophisticated ERP, you need somewhere for the process to live, contain the logic and your data.
+Tool: whether it’s a whiteboard, a to-do list, a SharePoint site or a sophisticated ERP, you need somewhere for the process to live, to contain your logic and data.
 The tool is what guides your process ensuring predictability and repeatability.
+Your tool must also contain error proofing - i.e. guide users to do the right thing in the right order, and prevent users from doing the wrong thing.

 Adoption: a great process and tool is irrelevant if people either don’t know about it or don’t know how to use it.
-Your mechanism also need to be adopted by everyone, without exception.
+Your mechanism need to be adopted by everyone, without exception.
 If there are issues with adoption, it’s likely a problem with your process and/or tool in which case it's time to change either or both.
+Just when you think you've over-communicated, communicate again.

 Whenever you find yourself saying or hearing, "that’s a great idea", or "we should do something about that" - make sure your next sentence is “what’s the mechanism to get this done?".